pingcap/tidb-operator/docs/operation-guide.md

 ## Scale TiDB cluster

-TiDB Operator has full support of horizontal scaling.
-But for vertical scaling, if you're using local volumes for PD and TiKV, then scaling up may cause pod pending if the node doesn't have enough resources.
-So it's not recommended to do vertical scaling.
+TiDB Operator supports both horizontal and vertical scaling, but there are some caveats for storage vertical scaling.

+* Kubernetes is v1.11 or later, please reference [the official blog](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/)
+* Backend storage class supports resizing.
+(Currently only a limited of network storage class supports resizing)

+When using local persistent volumes, even CPU and memory vertical scaling can cause problems because there may be not enough resources on the node.

+Due to the above reasons, it's recommended to do horizontal scaling other than vertical scaling when workload increases.

+### Horizontal scaling

 To scale in/out TiDB cluster, just modify the `replicas` of PD, TiKV and TiDB in `values.yaml` file.
 And then run the following command: